facebook pixel

 In recent decades, society has made huge strides toward equality for LGBTQIA+ people.
 Marriage equality is increasingly recognized worldwide, and LGBTQIA+ people are represented in the media, politics, academia, and business.

-It's not all sunshine and rainbows.
-We must do more to foster true equality and equity for the LGBTQIA+ community.
+It's not all sunshine and rainbows, though.
+We must continue to do more to foster true equality and equity for the LGBTQIA+ community.

 There are still significant hurdles to LGBTQIA+ inclusion in the workplace.
 Feeling safe, respected, and valued is missing for too many LGBTQIA+ employees.